-Vinexpo Celebrates 20th Anniversary in Hong Kong!
+Vinexpo Returns to Hong Kong!

 image-of-vinexpo-hong-kong-day-one